Andrew Dunn (actor): Career

 Dunn has appeared in numerous television series including perhaps his best known role to date, as Tony in dinnerladies.
 In addition he has also appeared in The Bill, Holby City, 55 Degrees North, Heartbeat, and Coronation Street in 2003.
 He had a lead role playing Hardy in the British feature film Between Two Women (2000) and also appeared in the British feature film The Jealous God (2005).

-In December 2006 he rejoined the cast of Coronation Street as Roger Stiles, a plumber and new love interest for Janice Battersby.
-On 29 September 2008 it was announced he was the latest character to be axed from Corrie and he made his final appearance on 8 October 2008.
+In December 2006, Dunn rejoined the cast of Coronation Street as Roger Stiles, a plumber and new love interest for Janice Battersby.
+On 29 September 2008, it was announced Dunn had been axed from Coronation Street; he made his final appearance on 8 October 2008.

 From 1999 until at least 2006, Dunn played the recurring role of Alastair Campbell in the political satire, Bremner, Bird & Fortune.
 Dunn reprised his role as Alastair Campbell in the BBC Radio 4 play The Iraq Dossier, written by David Morley, which was broadcast on 2 March 2013.

 Dunn joined old cast members of dinnerladies in March 2009 to perform a stage version of the hit show.

 Dunn received an honorary degree of letters from York St John University on 13 November 2009.

 Dunn appeared in the BBC series, Doctors, 24 March 2011.
 He played Owain Brumpton.
 In September 2014, Dunn began playing the role of Gerald in the touring production of The Full Monty.